dmijatovic/todo-api-bench/README.md

 ## Dislaimer

-My experience in some of the technologies is limited.
+My experience with some of used technologies is limited.
 The scores might not reflect the full potential of the language or used library.
 Although these solutions seem reasonably simple there are still a lot of factors that influence the scores.
 All feedback, advice and contribution is welcome.
 I am interessted in bringing all of used techologies to their maximum performace and increase my knowledge.

 ## Background